pcraster/pcraster/documentation/pcraster_manual/sphinx/secpcrcalcscriptfeatures.rst

  - comments (#) are not allowed within a substitution
  - Note that ${n} denotes the last argument, while $n means an environment variable named n.
  - Note that is an extra substitution level, so one needs to give $$1 in an UNIX shell, if the command line expression is enclosed in "-symbols.
-This is not neccessary if it is enclosed in '-symbols.
+This is not necessary if it is enclosed in '-symbols.
  - If you are trying $-constructs and you get the message: ERROR: parse error near line '?' near symbol '?'
 Then two errors are frequent:

    - you forgot the delimit the expression and the arguments by ;;